 Add Security Information

-You cannot reset your password unless you add security information to your account by linking a phone number, personal email address, or mobile authenticator app to your Office 365 account.
+You cannot reset your password unless you add security information to your account by linking a phone number, personal email address, or mobile authenticator app to your Microsoft 365 account.

 Multifactor Authentication (MFA) increases the security of your account.
-All students are encouraged to enabled MFA.
+All students are encouraged to enable MFA.

 Change Your Password